ABOUT STIs

 The initial diagnosis of genital herpes should be made by a specialist nurse or doctor at a sexual health clinic.

 A swab is used to collect a sample of fluid from a blister.
-The sample will be tested for the herpes simplex virus (HSV).
+The sample will be tested for HSV.
 You may also be screened for other STIs.

 All of our services are free and confidential